MNoumanAbbasi/Covid-Resources/README.md

 * **Microsoft Office 365:** Making the transition to remote learning with Office 365.
 [Details here](https://www.microsoft.com/en-us/education/remote-learning).
   * Benefits: Office 365 Online Apps free and Microsoft Teams free for schools and universities.

+* **GitHub:** GitHub is now free for teams.
+[Details here](https://github.blog/2020-04-14-github-is-now-free-for-teams/).
+  * Benefits: All of the core GitHub features are now free for everyone.

 ## 📚 Online Books (Ebooks)